English name: Stump-toed Gecko (aka “Four-clawed Gecko”)

 Description: To 12.5 cm long.
-Snout to base of tail is up to 6.4 cm.
-A gecko of average length and girth with very soft skin.
-Skin appears nearly translucent and color can vary from pink to pinkish-grey to yellowish-tan.
+Skin is very soft and appears nearly translucent; color can vary from pink to pinkish-grey to yellowish-tan.
 Younger individuals may have dark markings, but adults are usually patternless other than some small light dots.
-Some individuals have a pale line down the center of the back.
 The head often has a line of white or yellow dots coming back from the eye.
 The toes are short and wide with prominent lamellae.
 Only four of the toes are clawed, leading to one common name.
 Underbelly is translucent whitish-pink.

 Similar Species: Sri Lankan House Gecko has spines on tail and more regular dark markings on back.

 Siamese Leaf-toed Gecko has tubercles on the sides, and longer, more slender toes that lack the lamellae on the undersides.

 Flat-tailed House Gecko has flatter tail and often has a yellowish underside.

 Spiny-tailed House Gecko has spines on its tail and lacks the light dots behind the eye.

 Habitat: Naturally found in forests, but has adapted well to human encroachment and can be found in parks, empty lots, and around houses.
 Seen in hollow trees and under boards and other cover during the day, and is active on trees and walls at night.

 Place in the ecosystem: Eats primarily insects, but has been known to eat fruit juice and nectar.
 Eaten by snakes and Tokay Geckos.